mcallisterliza/drama-kids/README.md

       - 'Join our mailing list and claim a free taster session'
       - 'Request a call back for further information'

-* The submit button is responsive when the use hovers over it and changes color to orange and directs the user to the response page.
+* The submit button is responsive when the user hovers over it and changes color to orange and directs the user to the response page.

 * The contact page is responsive and adapts to different screen sizes.